 I’ve had many trans-girls relay stories to me that are similar to my own experiences.
 When interviewing Lauren Foster, I asked her Does the gay community “get” what being transgender meant?
 “No,” she said, “we have an ongoing debate over why transgender people want to be someone else.

-But then as we have as a community are learning, no two trans-girls are the same: it’s a wide spectrum and everyone has different paths, experiences and internal feelings.
+But then as we as a community are learning, no two trans-girls are the same: it’s a wide spectrum and everyone has different paths, experiences, and internal feelings.
 For example, my friend Teryl-Lynn Foxx didn’t dress up the first time until after college; beginning transition a few years later “I always did girly things, but never dreamed of becoming a girl early in life” she said.
 And then other friends describe knowing they were the opposite sex as far back as their earliest memories.